tlswg/tls13-spec/draft-ietf-tls-tls13.md

 contain both the groups in the original ClientKeyShare as well as a ClientKeyShareOffer consistent with the "selected_group" field.
 I.e., it MUST be a superset of the previous ClientKeyShareOffer.

+Upon re-sending the ClientHello/ClientKeyShare and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected ciphersuite and NamedGroup match that supplied in the HelloRetryRequest.

 ####  Hello Extensions